 Knowing how to improve your happiness and mental health will help you feel better throughout your life

-All young people feel down from time to time, but if you are unhappy all of the time, then you may have depression, a treatable mental health condition
+If you are unhappy, low, or tired all of the time, then you may have depression, a treatable mental health condition

 Everybody feels sad from time to time.
-But when you feel like your feelings are getting out of control, you need to talk to someone right away.
+But when feelings are getting out of control, you need to talk to someone right away.

-Eating disorders can affect anyone at anytime.
-Find out what you can do to support yourself or someone you know who might have an eating disorder.
+Support yourself or someone you know who might have an eating disorder

 Being homeless is dangerous, stressful, bad for your health and stops you getting on with your life - know how to avoid it